PritamChakrabortyShuvo/Linux/02_Linux-Theoretical-Concepts.md

     First Entry
     Second Entry
 ```
+## Truncate
+We use the **truncate** in Linux to quickly clear the contents of a file without deleting it.
+This command also allows us to **resize files** to specific lengths, which is useful for testing purposes.
+Additionally, it helps manage log files by **resetting their size** while keeping the file intact, preventing data loss and saving disk space.
+Overall, truncate is a versatile tool for efficient file management in scripting and automation tasks.

 # Linux Networking Basics
 Linux networking is fundamental for system administration especially in managing servers configuring network interfaces & ensuring smooth communication between devices.
 Some components are described below.